 • Avondale Estates — $354,891: The city will use majority of its funds, about $265,000, to reimburse police and patrol services, City Manager Patrick Bryant said.
 Roughly $55,000 will go toward city employee leave pay, $26,300 will be used for safety and sanitation upgrades to city hall facilities and about $7,500 will be used to purchase PPE and other protective equipment.

 • Brookhaven — $6,300,934: With the largest allocation of any DeKalb city, Brookhaven plans to use about $2.1 million on rent and utility assistance programs and $1.8 million on police salaries and benefits.
-Nearly $1 million will also be given to the Children’s Hospital of Atlanta.
+Nearly $1 million will also be given to the Children’s Healthcare of Atlanta.
 The last portions will go toward IT expenses related to telework ($700,000), cleaning supplies and upgrades for county buildings ($550,000) and commercial business support ($100,000).

 • Chamblee — $3,437,420: The city presented a preliminary budget in August outlining how it plans to spend the money.
 It included about $1.9 million for payroll expenses, $695,000 for compliance, $600,000 for economic support and $195,000 for public health.
 The formal resolution on the spending plan will be released Friday, according to city spokeswoman Tisa Moore.